Skip to content Accessibility info

 The Best Deal on Your Policy

-Bodily injury liability is the part of your policy that pays when you cause an accident and someone else gets hurt.
-Florida law requires at least 10/20, meaning $10,000 per person and $20,000 per accident.
-A single ER visit in Jacksonville can blow past $10,000.
-A serious injury with surgery, rehab, and lost wages can easily reach $100,000 or more.
+Bodily injury liability is the part of your policy that pays when you cause an accident and someone else is injured.
+Florida's minimum is 10/20.
+That means $10,000 per person and $20,000 per accident.

 Here is what it actually costs to increase your limits, based on our 2026 agency data: